Gen711/Fall2015/labs/Lab2_hmmer.rst

 The HMMER webpage: http://hmmer.janelia.org/

 Step 1: Launch and AMI.
-For this exercise, we will use a c3.xlarge instance.
-Remember to change the permission of your key code `chmod 400 ~/Downloads/your.pem` (change your.pem to whatever you named it)
+For this exercise, we will use a c4.xlarge instance.

 ::